ella1011/debian_gpu_jungle/README.md

 https://debian-handbook.info/browse/stable/images/inst-tasksel.png
 - go to "debian_setup_scripts" and in "su_start0.sh" replace "myuser" with your own username, as well as the other directory names
 - go to "gpu_scripts" and "gpu_start0_B_tensorflow.sh" and in line 22 change "username" with your own, as well as the next directory if you've named it differently
+- do the same for "gpu_start0_C_wavenet.sh" on lines 39 and 44
 - downloads that need to be in place:
 - cuda_9.0.176_384.81_linux.run (initial installer) https://developer.nvidia.com/cuda-90-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1604&target_type=runfilelocal
 - cuda_9.0.176.1_linux.run (update patch)